-Content is king, but creating content – especially audio/music production continues to evolve and become more accesable than ever.
+Content is king, but creating content – especially audio/music production continues to evolve and become more accessible than ever.
 Those who have ever worked with the early 4 track Fostex or Tascams back when home studios were still a new thing for many musicians can probably attest to that.
-The cost was a big barrier for some, although it was often more cost effective than paying for studio time.
-The Korg M1 workstation was a great tool for song writers who wanted to sequence midi tracks and layer sampled waveforms to create a more complex sound.
+The cost was a big barrier for some, although it was often more cost-effective than paying for studio time.
+The Korg M1 workstation was a great tool for songwriters who wanted to sequence midi tracks and layer sampled waveforms to create a more complex sound.

 Personal Studio Evolution